huqis/huqis/README.md

 Frame is a PHP template engine with _&lt;insert great features talk&gt;_.

-__Note: this engine is still under development, syntax may change__

 ## Getting Started

 A template in Frame looks like this: